 Following this, the managers say that many US infrastructure companies look fully valued, with one notable exception: US pipeline companies.
 As discussed in our annual overview note of March 2019 and update note in May 2018, US pipeline companies have suffered from a weak oil price (although their profitability is largely insensitive to this – see the discussion on Centre Coast Brookfield MLP & Energy Infrastructure Fund on page 8).
 Also, there has been a breakdown in their usual funding model.
 Previously, they paid out a very high proportion of cashflows, with new investment funded by issuing new shares.
 Distributions have now been reduced and capital expenditure is now being funded through retained cashflows.
 Inevitably, this has led to some market dislocation in the sector.

 China – deep value opportunities

 In contrast to the US, slowing global growth and concerns over the impact of the trade war have stemmed demand for China and Hong Kong listed equities, with utilities and infrastructure being no exception.
-The managers say that this is despite these companies being geared to the domestic economy, their strong growth prospects, significant progress in deleveraging and a track record of compelling earnings and dividend growth.
+The managers say that this is despite these companies being geared to the domestic economy, their strong growth prospects, significant progress in paying down debt and a track record of compelling earnings and dividend growth.

 PGIT’s managers are long-term deep value investors and they say that they are seeing these kinds of opportunities in China, and more broadly Asia, currently.
 They comment that the underlying businesses are very profitable, with high returns on capital.
-Dividends are also growing strongly, which has given rise to healthy revenue generation in H1 2019 (see page 12).
+Dividends are also growing strongly, which has given rise to healthy revenue generation in the first half of 2019 (see page 12).
 They believe that, with earnings and dividend growth coming through, these companies will benefit from a re-rating and the capital growth will ultimately take care of itself.